Subcutaneous fluids are fluids given under the skin. This means they can

 short-term.
 Thus, a CKD cat who is

-a bit below par because of vomiting or diarrhoea causing dehydration, or
+a bit below par because of

 who stops eating or drinking, may